“It’s so good to see you!”, “Let’s go for a cuppa”, “Would you like to go for lunch?”

 Stay in touch.
 Meet for lunch or a cuppa.
 Follow what they’re up to and tell them what you think.
 Or in Crest’s case, arrange a team to run the British 10K in July to raise money for some of the victims and survivor charities associated with the Inquiry.

-Jo Coles is a Senior Communications Consultant at Crest.
+Jo Coles is a Head of Communication and Campaigns at Crest.
 Jo brings expertise in the political and voluntary sector delivering politically-sensitive campaigns and communications.
 She gave strategic communications advice to the Independent Inquiry into Child Sexual Abuse between October 2015 and May 2016.